Aditya9764/GFG-CPP-DSA-Solution/Hard/Smallest range in K lists/README.md

 7) So  we have to just increase A
 8) The array which was having min ele just take next element from that array and let other k-1 elements same in heap
 9) Continue till we get to end of any one array

+Time complexity: O(N * K * log K)
+Auxiliary Space: O(K) since at worst case only k elements are in the priority Queue.